carpentries/docs.carpentries.org/source/workshops/instructors.md

-* **How do I get survey data/links for previous workshops? **
+* **How do I get survey data/links for previous workshops?**
     * The Workshop Administration Team can provide survey result links for past workshops (August 2018 - present) to workshop instructors/organizers or instructors affiliated with the hosting organisation.
-To request survey results links, please send an email to the Workshop Administration Team (via [workshops@carpentries.org](mailto:workshops@carpentries.org)) with your request and include a link to the workshop website(s) and/or slug(s).
+To request survey results links, please send an email to the [Workshop Administration Team](mailto:workshops@carpentries.org) with your request and include a link to the workshop website(s) and/or slug(s).
 * **How many times a year do I have to teach to be eligible to vote?**
     * Instructors are required to teach at least one time per year to be eligible for voting.
 Please find our [Bylaws](https://docs.carpentries.org/topic_folders/governance/bylaws.html#individual-voting-membership) for more information.
-* **What happens if I need to make changes to my workshop website? **
+* **What happens if I need to make changes to my workshop website?**
     * Please feel free to make changes to your website.
 You do not need to let us know, these changes are updated manually each week.
 However, if you change your workshop repo name (or link), please do let us know as we will not be able to pull information from your website without updating the link in our database.